JoselleAstrid/game-notes/Pikmin-3-Deluxe/Any-percent_Normal.md

   - If it regenerates health, you'll have to win the hard way.
 Remember to give attacking priority to any blobs on the ground.
 - Congrats, you finished the run!

+## Acknowledgments

+Thanks to Claris for teaching me most of what I know about this run.
+(However, I am responsible for any mistakes or omissions in these notes, not her.)